 The overall purpose of the Whistler Child Care Planning Project was to gain a better understanding of current and future child care needs for children aged 0 to 12 years in Whistler.
 Under UBCM’s Community Child Care Planning Program, funded projects must collect information regarding the child care needs of the community, create an inventory of existing child care spaces, identify space creation targets over the next 10 years, and identify actions that can be taken to meet those space creation targets.

 The final report for the Whistler Child Care Planning Project presents information about Whistler’s current child care space inventory and availability, and parents’ needs and satisfaction with current child care availability in Whistler as expressed through the parent and provider surveys.
 It then includes an assessment of existing provincial and local RMOW policies and resources that influence the provision of child care in Whistler.
 Afterwards, the report presents population growth scenarios and space creation targets for the next five and 10 years.
 Finally, the report presents a preliminary action plan for further consideration and implementation for the delivery of child care in Whistler.
 These actions focus on addressing the key issues and needs identified through the planning process, as well as the projected child care needs of the community.

 Community engagement and consultation

 On January 4, 2019, Council received a letter from the Honourable Katrine Conroy, Minister of Children and Family Development and the Honourable Katrina Chen, Minister of State for Child Care announcing a provincial partnership with UBCM to provide funding for the creation of child care space and for community child care planning.
-On January 22, 2019, Council passed a resolution directing staff to make an application for community child care planning.
+On January 22, 2019, Council passed a resolution directing staff to make an application to the Community Child Care Planning Program.